kvas7andy/CyberBattleSim_Web/README.md

-# SAP version of CyberBattleSim
+# Web Application version of CyberBattleSim
+Authors: Kvasov Andrei, Sahin Merve, Hebert Cedric

 Research project on the development of high-fidelity simulator for cloud active defense occured on the web application layer.